 Recounts for issues and questions in Colorado are not requested by voters at large, but only by those who either originally served as designated representatives when the petition for the question or issue was circulated or are “the agent of an issue committee that is required to report contributions” and supported or opposed the question or issue.
 C.R.S.
 1-10.5-106 and C.R.S.
 1-40-113.
 Such representatives and agents qualify as “interested parties” and may request recounts in accordance with the rules set out for candidate-initiated recounts.

 Payer of costs depends on outcome of recount

-Costs are not determined before the election but estimated before the recount by the respective election official with whom the candidate has filed their recount request.
-The candidate must pay the full amount of this estimate before the recount begins.
+Costs are not determined before the election but determined before the recount by the respective election official with whom the candidate has filed their recount request.
+The candidate must pay the full amount before the recount begins.
 All funds are returned to the initiating party if the election results are reversed in their favor, or if they are sufficiently changed such that a close vote margin recount would have been warranted.
-See Article 10.5, Section 106, Subsection (2).
+C.R.S.
+1-10.5-106.

 Party/candidate or initiator has statutory authority to appoint observers

 No statutory guidance for recount challengers